A mortgage may clamp a significant financial chain around your ankles, but with that great responsibility also comes great freedom.

 Says Sara: “Everyone wants ceiling pendants, but restrictions on updating fixtures is a reality for renters.”
 The solution?
 “Explore the incredible range of floor lamps that provide height and drama for your space.”

 To make a statement in your entryway, she suggests trying something like a brass floor lamp with various bulbs; or, for smaller spaces, try using a table lamp in your kitchen or bathroom to add some understated style.

 3. The problem: Lacklustre balcony or garden area

-The work-around: Garden or balcony space comes at a premium, yet often rentals lack the love that an owner-occupier might put into creating a beautiful, calming outdoor oasis.
+The workaround: Garden or balcony space comes at a premium, yet often rentals lack the love that an owner-occupier might put into creating a beautiful, calming outdoor oasis.
 In these cases, says Sara: “Working with planter boxes can really help to define spaces.
-Use planter boxes to line a balcony edge, create a herb garden on a small Juliet balcony, or create zones in a lucklustre backyard.”
+Use planter boxes to line a balcony edge, create a herb garden on a small Juliet balcony, or create zones in a lacklustre backyard.”